This diode is mostly used in radio frequency (RF) circuits or in power supplies. So let's get started with the basics of Schottky Diode:

 Schottky Barrier

-- The depletion region created after the doping of metal & semiconductor (as in Schottky diode) is called Schottky Barrier.
+- The depletion region created after the doping of metal & semiconductor (as in the Schottky diode) is called Schottky Barrier.

 - In simple words, the Schottky barrier is a minimum Potential Energy required for electrons to cross the barrier.